FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Related Works and Preliminaries

-However, cascade learning is shown to have inferior performance compared to joint training because of the \textbf{objective inconsistency}, i.e., each module is independently trained with the early exit loss $l_m$ that is different from the joint loss $l$ of the whole model.
-Since $\nabla l_m\neq\nabla l$, the independent training of each module converges to suboptimal parameters in the whole model \cite{wang2021revisiting}.
+However, vanilla cascade learning is shown to have inferior performance compared to end-to-end training because of the \textbf{objective inconsistency}, i.e., each module is independently trained with the early exit loss $l_m$ that is different from the joint loss $l$ of the whole model.
+Since $\nabla l_m\neq\nabla l$, each module converges to sub-optimum in the independent training \cite{wang2021revisiting}.
 In addition, the robustness of each module in the early exit loss does not sufficiently lead to the robustness of the whole model in the joint loss.